snow6oy/recurrink/README.md

 - implement new YAML by extending TmpFile
 - produce a YAML from Flatten and stop toggling
 - shape validation should be done by Shape
+- nice if the pen names appear in Inkscape <g id=Y123 /> for copic yellow
 - resolve flatten errors by using Don Cooke theory and check results
 - Gnomon defect when SW and NE guides.
 Try anti-clockwise?